helix-iot/helix-sandbox/README.md

 ![](img/walkthrough/21.png)

-## FIWARE Cygnus - historical data example
+## FIWARE Cygnus - Example of historical storage using MongoDB

 #### Creating a pressure sensor in the Orion Context Broker